Undergraduate Course Descriptions

 Shakespeare's Later Plays

-This course will cover seven plays selected from the second half of Shakespeare’s career, including representative comedies (Twelfth Night, All’s Well That Ends Well), tragedies (Othello, Macbeth), classical plays (Timon of Athens), and romances (The Winter’s Tale).
+This course will cover six plays selected from the second half of Shakespeare's career, including representative comedies (Twelfth Night, All's Well That Ends Well), tragedies (Othello, King Lear), classical plays (Coriolanus), and romances (Cymbeline).
 Among other things, we will consider issues of genre, gender, historicity, and power.
-Reading quizzes, informal response papers, midterm and final exams, oral presentation, and critical paper of 2000 words.
-Text: Bevington, ed., The Complete Works of Shakespeare.
-6th ed.
+Reading quizzes, informal response papers, midterm and final exams, oral presentation or performance, and critical paper of 2000 words.
+Text: The Complete Works of Shakespeare.
+Ed.
+David Bevington.
+7th ed.
+New York:

 This course will offer you an in-depth look at several American Indian writers from the 20th- and 21st centuries.
 We will look at a couple earlier writers such as William Apess (Pequot), Luther Standing Bear (Sioux), and Charles Eastman (Sioux) and at writers of the so-called American Indian Renaissance: Momaday (Kiowa), Welch (Blackfeet/Gros Ventre), Vizenor (Anishinaabe), and Erdrich (Anishinaabe).
 We will also read some of the younger, more recent writers such as Susan Power (Dakota), Sherman Alexie (Coeur d'Alene), Aaron Carr (Navajo), Sarah Vowell (Cherokee), and Toni Jensen (Métis).
 We will consider the very important historical and political contexts of the writings and also look at the other arts, especially American Indian painting of the same era.